digirights/gdpr-para-ciudadanos/modules/Module 2/2018-11-2-lawful-bases-to-process.md

 ---
 title: Lawful bases of process
 ---
-# What are the lawful bases for processing?
+# What are the lawful bases for processing personal data?

 &nbsp;